-- CAUTION: Many repairs may only be done by a certified service technician.
+CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
-Read and follow the safety instructions that came with the product. - 1 To install an expansion-card riser, align the riser guides with the riser guide posts on the system board.
-See Figure 3-14. - 2 Lower the expansion-card riser into place until the expansion-card riser connector is fully seated. - 3 If applicable, reinstall the expansion card.
-See "Installing an Expansion Card" on page 92. - 4 Reinstall the storage controller card.
-See "Installing the Storage Controller Card" on page 100. - 5 Reconnect all cables. - 6 Close the system.
-See "Closing the System" on page 67. - 7 Reconnect the system and peripherals to their power sources.
+Read and follow the safety instructions that came with the product.

+- 1 To install an expansion-card riser, align the riser guides with the riser guide posts on the system board.
+See Figure 3-18. - 2 Lower the expansion-card riser into place until the expansion-card riser connector is fully seated. - 3 If applicable, reinstall the expansion card.
+See "Installing an Expansion Card" on page 113. - 4 Reinstall the storage controller card.
+See "Installing the Storage Controller Card" on page 121. - 5 Reconnect all cables. - 6 Replace the cooling shroud.
+See "Installing the Cooling Shroud" on page 87. - 7 Close the system.
+See "Closing the System" on page 85. - 8 Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals.